You May Also Like:

 Lifting and overwintering dahlia tubers is easy and a great opportunity to split the tubers to grow more plants and save money.

-Richard Jackson Garden has a very informative yet straightforward explanation of how, why and when to lift and store dahlia tubers.
+We also have a very informative yet straightforward explanation of how, why and when to lift and store dahlia tubers.

 Dahlias are beautiful late-summer perennials that produce plenty of often large and eye-catching blooms, but they are tender and require more love and care than your average plant.